Ashish-Shinde/website/content/home/about.md

 # Biography

-Ashish Shinde is a graduate student at Cornell University with interest in RTL design, Verification, FPGA design and Firmware Development.
+Ashish graduated with Masters in Computer Engineering from Cornell University in Dec,2017.
+My interests include RTL design, Verification, FPGA design and Firmware Development.
+Currently I am working as a research assistant in Zhang Research Group under Prof. Zhiru Zhang on FPGA design and also under Prof. Adam Bojanczyk on an independent GPU project.
+Previously, I haved worked as a research assistant under Prof. Christoph Studer in VLSI Information Processing(VIP) Group.
+Prior to joining Cornell, I have worked as a Mainframe Developer at TCS.